North Koel River: Course

 From its source to its junction with the Son its length is about 260 km, and since it drains a catchment area of at least 3500 sqmi, it naturally contributes a large supply of water to the Son during the rains; at other times the stream is not deep enough to enable cargo boats of even small dimensions to make their way up to Daltonganj.
 In many places the reaches of this river present scene of great beauty and sometimes even of grandeur, such as the rocky bed and rapids north of Hutar and the gorge at Kutku.

 Mention may be made of the metamorphic rocks which form the watershed between the North Koel and the Damodar to the west of the Chandwa-Balumath road.

 The North Koel, along with its tributaries, meanders through the northern part of Betla National Park.

 Tributaries

 The principal tributaries are the Auranga and the Amanat, both of which join it from the east, the former at Kechki, 10 mi south and the latter 5 mi north of Daltonganj.
 Another tributary is the Burha, which joins the North Koel above Kutku at Bagechampa.

 North Koel Project

 The North Koel project is being implemented at Mandal near Kutku.
 The project has a 64.82 m high dam, from which water will be released for picking up by the Mohammadganj Barrage and Indrapuri Barrage.
 This Dam will be known as Kutku Dam.
 Hydro-electric power generation would be 2 x 12 MW.
-The project would flood 56 villages, of which 8 are within the core area of the Palamau Tiger Reserve.
+The construction of the dam was started in 1972 but halted in 1993 as it did not receive environmental clearance as the dam falls inside the Palamu Tiger Reserve.